gbmhunter/blog/content/posts/2023/07-31-july-2023-updates/_index.md

 * Added info/gif on [Ultrasonic Humidifiers](/electronics/components/sensors/ultrasonic-sensors/#ultrasonic-humidifiers) to the Ultrasonic Sensors page.

-* Added a new page on [USB Power Delivery (PD)](/electronics/communication-protocols/usb-protocol/usb-power-delivery/).
+* Added a new page on [USB Charging and Power Delivery (PD)](/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/).

 * Added figure and table numbering functionality, along with the ability to reference the figures and tables from other parts of the content.